MageshwariPV/MageshwariPV/README.md

 A recent MSc Business Analytics graduate from Warwick Business School, UK.
 I am passionate about leveraging the power of data and analytics to drive informed decision-making and uncover insights that propel business growth.
 With five years of experience as a Data Analyst in market research and competitor analysis, I have honed my skills in identifying market opportunities, and consumer trends.
 I am proficient in analysing large datasets to extract actionable insights and have experience in building machine learning models for various use cases.
 Additionally, I am skilled in developing mathematical models for optimisation.

 During my MSc programme, I worked on several projects that showcase my skills and expertise.
-You can find the detailed descriptions and results of these projects here:
+Some of the codes and results of these projects are uploaded here.

 I have completed a variety of certifications and courses to further enhance my knowledge and skills in data analytics and business intelligence.
-You can view my certifications and courses here:
+You can view my certifications and courses here: [Certifications and Courses](https://www.linkedin.com/in/mageshwaripv25/details/certifications/)

 I am always eager to connect with like-minded professionals and explore new opportunities.
 Feel free to reach out to me on LinkedIn or explore my work here on GitHub.